jamesbarnett91/tplink-energy-monitor/README.md

   "maxLogEntries": 1440 // 24hrs at 1 log/min
 }
 ```
-Log entries are written in JSON format to the project root directory, with the filename `<plug-id>-log.json` e.g. `8FCA808B79-log.json`
+Logs are written in JSON format to the project root directory, with the filename `<plug-id>-log.json` e.g. `8FCA808B79-log.json`.
+Each file contains all the log entries for that plug, up to the maximum configured number, at which point it will remove the oldest entry when adding a new one.

 If you are running the app from the Docker image and you want to change the logger config, you can mount your desired config file into `/opt/tplink-monitor/`.
 The logs can be accessed in the same way.